Fraud attempts amount to 20 to 35 percent of all ad impressions throughout the year

 “If the number of clicks/impressions generated by one device/user is above X per second, it’s most likely fraud because a human likely won’t browse that fast.”

-Fraudsters would then quickly change the behaviour of their bot to switch browsers/devices/IP-address to make it look like multiple users, or slow down their behaviour to mimic more human-like behaviour.
+Fraudsters would then quickly change the behavior of their bot to switch browsers/devices/IP-address to make it look like multiple users, or slow down their behavior to mimic more human-like behavior.

 Machine learning would detect ad fraud faster than humans ever will be able to, even if fraudsters develop new techniques.